Calebbii/Instagram-App/README.md

 # Instagram-App
-An instagram clone
 ## Author
 Caleb bii.
 ### Description
-This is a personal gallery application that displays photos of various tourist destinations in Kenya
+This is an instagram clone application that displays photos o various users one can post comment and like.
 ### Setup and installations
 * Clone Project to your machine
 * Activate a virtual environment on terminal: source virtual/bin/activate